 The consequences of indulgence

-As we can see, the complexity of the interactions between the Ego and the psychic nuclei makes extremely difficult and problematic the development of a correct strategy, able to provide the Ego with the necessary tools to orient him/herself and to face certain psychic experiences.
-For various reasons, partly intuitive and partly obscure, in our days and in our societies a naively confident attitude prevails towards the psyche, which tends to consider with indulgence the subordination of the Ego to various psychic instances (which manifest themselves as commands and desires): above all in the phases of childhood and adolescence, it would be necessary to have programmatic instruments already tested and verified as more suitable to face the difficulties that life presents.
-Educational processes based on excessive indulgence tend to weaken the Ego, making it more docile and more easily controllable, during adulthood, by the powers that control the economy and social systems, and at the same time making it more vulnerable and unreliable to psychic variables that can cause abrupt changes in personality.
-In these times we have the distinct impression that the Pandora's jar of the psyche is completely open, and that being overwhelmed by the various effects produced by the human psyche constitutes for the Ego the deeper meaning of life, for which he/she is willing to pay a very high price, in terms of autonomy and freedom.
+As we can see, the complexity of the interactions between the Ego and the psyche's nuclei makes extremely difficult and problematic the development of a correct strategy, able to provide the Ego with the necessary tools to orient itself and to face certain experiences.
+For various reasons, partly understandable and partly obscure, in our days and in our societies a naively confident attitude prevails towards the psyche, which tends to consider with indulgence the subordination of the Ego to the various instances of the same (which manifest themselves as commands and desires): instead, above all in the phases of childhood and adolescence, it would be necessary to have programmatic instruments already tested and verified as more suitable to face the difficulties that life presents.
+Educational processes based on excessive indulgence tend to weaken the Ego, making it more docile and more easily controllable, during adulthood, by the powers that control the economy and social systems, and at the same time making it more vulnerable and unreliable to the psyche's dynamics that can cause abrupt changes in personality.
+In these times we have the distinct impression that the Pandora's jar of the psyche is completely open, and that being overwhelmed by the various effects produced by the human psyche constitutes for the Ego the deeper meaning of life, for which it is willing to pay a very high price, in terms of autonomy and freedom.

-The consequences of this socio-cultural program orientation, probably determined by the prevailing of certain syntonies in the evolution of the psychic phenomenon, will almost certainly lead to an increase in chaos in interpersonal relationships, and consequently to a crisis in the functioning of societies.
-It may be that, faced with a scenario that will gradually become more and more disordered and unmanageable, some people will begin to feel the need to implement in an independent and free way, through their intent, a process of liberation of the Ego from unconditional identification with the psychic nuclei that dominate it: it has already happened in the history of humanity that periods of social crisis have facilitated the processes of internal evolution of some individuals.
-However, it has almost always been the case of processes limited to a few individuals or to restricted groups of people, who in some cases developed ethical, political or religious programs which then spread through cultural conditioning (that is, through another form of submission of the Ego to different psychic tunings).
+The consequences of this socio-cultural programmatic orientation, probably determined by the prevailing of certain syntonies in the evolution of the psyche's phenomenon, can lead to an increase in chaos in interpersonal relationships, and consequently to a crisis in the functioning of societies.
+It may be that, faced with a scenario that will gradually become more and more disordered and unmanageable, some people will begin to feel the need to implement in an independent and free way, through their intent, a process of liberation of the Ego from its unconditional identification with the psyche's nuclei that dominate it: it has already happened in the history of humankind that periods of social crisis have helped the processes of internal evolution of some individuals.
+However, it has almost always been the case of processes limited to a few individuals or to restricted groups of people, who in some cases developed ethical, political or religious programs which then spread through cultural conditioning (that is, through another form of submission of the Ego to different attunements).
 Perhaps, only a process of intentional, autonomous and voluntary liberation by large groups of human beings could lead to a more harmonious and less conflictual society, but it is doubtful that this can happen in the coming decades.
-So we just have to look carefully and with a certain ironic interest the sparkling range of psychic manifestations, positive and negative, evolved and archaic, pleasing and annoying, that pass every day under our eyes of spectators of the tragicomic drama played by a huge mass of human beings, compelled – once they have been drawn into this world – to interpret their role in a more or less unconscious way.
+So we just have to look carefully and with a certain ironic interest the brilliant range of the psyche's manifestations, positive and negative, evolved and archaic, pleasing and annoying, that pass every day under our eyes of spectators of the tragicomic drama played by a huge mass of humans, compelled – once they have been drawn into this world – to interpret their role in a more or less unconscious way.